Supermagnum/Sleipnir/README.md

 support for APRS,and connection to a vhf/uhf radio.

 Hardware:
-Touchscreen with mont that fits in a cars 2x DIN (180x100mm) hole.
+Touchscreen with mount that fits in a cars 2x DIN (180x100mm) hole.
 A viable unit is the Icarus 2DIN housing, it has a touch screen and a rotary encoder,on/off switch and a 4 port active usb hub with connectors in the front.
 It also has a metal box.